plchagnon/GRANTS/2025 - A-base proposal Biochar circularity.md

     - Manure/slurry pit (since those nutrient surpluses will be largely lost to env, may as well sell it as nutrient-enriched biochar?)

 2. **Energy circularity**
-    - Culture residues (e.g., unsellable material from horticulture) turned into bio-oil, 5$\times$ more energy dense than solid material ([Lindfors et al. 2019](https://www.sciencedirect.com/science/article/pii/S0961953419302144))
+    - Culture residues (e.g., unsellable material from horticulture) turned into bio-oil, 5 $\times$ more energy dense than solid material ([Lindfors et al. 2019](https://www.sciencedirect.com/science/article/pii/S0961953419302144))
     - Same with prunings from agroforestry or vinelands?
+    - ****** Look more into potential collaborations with CANMET Energy centres NRCan (Alberta-Ottawa-Varennes?)

 3. **Material circularity**
     - Biochar produced from local sources used as feed additives for poultry, swine or bovine...?
 Agroecological platform Sherbrooke?
 CH<sub>4</sub> emissions...?
+    - Value-added products made from biochar, including pesticides??
+Very good review to start from regarding biocidal potential of pyrolysis bio-oils is [Mattos et al. 2019](https://www.sciencedirect.com/science/article/pii/S0165237018306235)... **insecticidal**, **fungicidal**, side-effects on non-target organisms...?

-4. **Watter "circularity"**
+4. **Water "circularity"**
     - Improved WUE in some horticultural systems?
 E.g., irrigated mineral soils?
     - Close the loops for clean water "in" to clean water "out" by removing nutrients/pesticides/antibiotics from wastewaters